mhe/pynrrd/docs/source/user-guide.rst

 Writing NRRD files
 ------------------
 Writing to NRRD files can be done with the function :meth:`write`.
-The :obj:`filename` parameter to the function specifies the absolute or relative filename to write the NRRD file.
+The :obj:`filename` parameter specifies either an absolute or relative filename to write the NRRD file to.
 If the :obj:`filename` extension is .nhdr, then :obj:`detached_header` will be set to true automatically.
 If :obj:`detached_header` is :obj:`True` and :obj:`filename` extension is .nrrd, then the header file will have the same path and base name as :obj:`filename` but with an extension of .nhdr.
 In all other cases, the header and data are saved in the same file.

 The :obj:`data` parameter is a :class:`numpy.ndarray` of data to be saved. :obj:`header` is an optional parameter of type :class:`dict` containing the field/values to be saved to the NRRD file.